biomejs/website/src/content/docs/linter/rules/no-shouty-constants.md

 :::note
 - This rule has an **unsafe** fix.
+- This rule is applied to **JavaScript and super languages** files.
 :::

 Disallow the use of constants which its value is the upper-case version of its name.